kenpoyyy/SustainabilityAwarenessApp/README.md

 **Events 2:**
 Reason:
-- Firebase system needed hence no UI is done yet.
+- Firebase system needed.
   - This includes:
     - Obtaining Location for users to GMaps API/SDK
+    - External Links or Reference (to the offical site **look at the source/reference file in GDocs**)

 **Shopping Guide 2:**
 Reason:
-- Firebase (Firestore) system needed hence no UI is done yet.
+- Firebase (Firestore) system needed.
 - This includes:
   - Images
   - Pricing
   - Price Comparisons
-  - External Links (to the offical site **look at the source/reference file in GDocs**)
+  - External Links or Reference (to the offical site **look at the source/reference file in GDocs**)

 STATIC CONTENT:
 - Videos in Topics not linked yet.
-- Content Images not inserted (Disposal and Recycling Guidelines)
+- Content Images not inserted (Disposal and Recycling Guidelines).